AvneeshSarwate/SkipStep/readme.txt

 ___________________________

-phrase.play with channel arguments coded,
+phrase.play with channel arguments coded and working
-	working enough that it is usable in single-timer MultiLoop2.py (refactor did not break the basics)

-actually giving of channel arguments does not work yet
+	need to refactor MultiLoop2.py and LooperBackendMulti.ck to work with multiple metronome

 future steps ideas: